-Pumpkin themed activities are a fun way to celebrate fall in your classroom!
-In my class, we have a “pumpkin week”, where all of our lessons, activities, and centers are pumpkin themed.
-One of the skills we work on around this time is one to one correspondence.
-One to one correspondence is the ability to count each object once, to find out how many.
-There are plenty of different ways to help your students learn how to properly count using one to one correspondence.
-Today, I am going to share these Dry Erase Pumpkin Counting Cards that your students can use to practice this skill!
+Pumpkin-themed activities are a fun way to celebrate fall in the classroom!
+In my class, we have a “pumpkin week” where all of our lessons, activities, and centers are pumpkin-themed.
+One of the skills we work on around this time is one-to-one correspondence.
+One-to-one correspondence is the ability to count each object once to find out how many.
+There are plenty of different ways to help your students learn how to properly count using one-to-one correspondence.
+Today, I am going to share these free Dry Erase Pumpkin Counting Cards that your students can use to practice this skill!

-*Pair this with our Pumpkin Centers and Activities!
+*Pair this with our Pumpkin Centers and Activities for Pre-K & Kindergarten!

 Dry Erase Pumpkin Counting Cards